flaszlo2000/serial_data_mqtt_forwarder/readme.md

 The purpose of this project is to solve one of my issues with Home Assistant where I have multiple devices on a Esp-Now network but I can't add those to Esp-Home because at this moment they are incompatible technologies.
+Behaves like a smart serial to mqtt bridge with great configurability.

 The network looks something like this:
 - (n amount of) Esp using Esp-now as worker device(s) ->